legacysurvey/legacysurvey/pages/dr2/description.rst

 and a single scaled fringe pattern.
 These steps are described here: http://www.noao.edu/noao/staff/fvaldes/CPDocPrelim/PL201_3.html .
 This makes the sky level in the processed images near zero, and removes most pattern artifacts.
-A constant sky level is then added back to the image that is mean of what was removed.
+A constant sky level is then added back to the image that is the mean of what was removed.

 Additionally, we compute and remove a spatially varying (spline) sky model, by detecting and masking sources, then computing medians in